felangel/bloc/docs/coreconcepts.md

 # Core Concepts

-?> Please make sure to carefully read and understand the following sections before working with Bloc.
+?> Please make sure to carefully read and understand the following sections before working with [bloc](https://pub.dev/packages/bloc).

 There are several core concepts that are critical to understanding how to use Bloc.